tosinchukwu/QUOTES-Wisdom-Tips-/README.md

 # Quote

-Lets dive into some interesting quotes that helps us to step from low to high level
+Join me as we share some interesting quotes that helps us to step from low to high level.
+Your contributions and opinion are highly welcome...